opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/security/data_protection/user_encryption.rst

 .. note::

    After disabling a CMK or scheduling the deletion of a CMK takes effect, the EVS disk encrypted using this CMK can still be used until the disk is detached from and then attached to an ECS again.
-During this process, the disk fails to be attached to the ECS because the CMK cannot be obtained.
-Therefore, the EVS disk becomes unavailable.
+During this process, the disk fails to be attached to the ECS because the CMK cannot be obtained, so the EVS disk becomes unavailable.

 For details about KMS, see *Key Management Service User Guide*.